 LONDON THEATRE PROGRAM

-The London Theatre Program is designed for talented and dedicated students who are passionate about their craft and about the art of theatre, and who are seeking personal challenges and new perspectives.
-Students may enroll in the London Theatre Program for either the Fall or Spring semester.
+Opened in 1985, the London Theatre Program (LTP) is BADA’s undergraduate conservatory theatre programme in London, accredited by Sarah Lawrence College.
+The London Theatre Program is designed for talented and dedicated students who are passionate about acting or directing, about the art of theatre, and who are seeking personal challenges and new perspectives.

-Please prepare the following for your audition:
+Acting applicants need to prepare the following for their audition:

 • Some words about yourself: your name, age, what school you attend; when you began studying acting; how you heard about the London Theatre Program, and why you are applying.